logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-k8s.md

 ![Review collector](https://dytvr9ot2sszz.cloudfront.net/logz-docs/telemetry-agent/telemetry-snippet-last-step.png)

+##### Run the Telemetry Collector

+The Telemetry Collector will create all setters needed for the Helm install command to install Logz.io Helm chart and deploy the chart with the relevant parameters.
+Once running, the Telemetry Collector will continuously collect the relevant data from your end, and you'll be able to view and manage it in Logz.io.

+You can review the complete list of parameters and commands that Logz.io runs in the background [on the **Logzio Monitoring GitHub repository**](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).

 ##### Collect data

 That’s it!
 It might take a while for the Telemetry Collector to get up and running, after which you’ll be able to view your logs, metrics, or traces and get full observability into your system.